lgao001/SP-HST/README.md

 ## Usage

 ### Installation
-Create and activate a conda environment, we've tested on this env: You can follow the env setting of [TransT](https://github.com/chenxin-dlut/TransT).
+Create and activate a conda environment, we've tested on this env: You can follow the env setting of [OSTrack](https://github.com/botaoye/OSTrack) and [ViPT](https://github.com/jiawen-zhu/ViPT).

 ### Data Preparation
 * Hyperspectral training and test datasets: